 The call to serve in Dallas is urgent: Dallas has the third highest child poverty rate in the country and ensuring that public education improves alongside the region’s incredible economic growth is a priority for the whole community.
 Our residency model is key to improving opportunities for children in a market where education funding, teacher diversity and quality special education have been hot-button issues.
 As an Urban Teachers participant, you’ll be prepared to teach all of the children in your classroom, especially those with learning differences and whose primary language is not English.

 Students taught since 2016*

 First Gen College Grads

 *These numbers are estimates and subject to change based upon changes in student enrollment.

-With all of this to offer, DFW still maintains a lower cost of living than other Texas cities.
+With all of this to offer, Dallas still maintains a lower cost of living than other Texas cities.
 It’s no surprise that more millennials than ever are moving to North Texas after college looking for adventure and opportunity.

 In just five years, Urban Teachers Dallas has grown to 322 residents and teachers working in classrooms in nearly 100 schools across Dallas.
 We came here to join a collaborative community of educators who are building a pipeline of talented teachers.
 We serve students in high-needs urban schools who deserve the expert instruction and passion of teachers who are committed to an impactful career in the classroom.